Janeqq1/Eye-Exercise/README.md

 # Eye-Exercise
-A creep pair of eyes will follow you whenever you move your mouse.
+A creepy pair of eyes will follow you whenever you move your mouse.

 <img src="./eyes.png" width='300'>